fairagro/m4.4_sciwin_client/docs/reference/tool.md

           --no-commit                          Do not commit at the end of tool creation --no-run                             Do not run given command
           --clean                              Deletes created outputs after usage
+      -i, --inputs <INPUTS>                    Force values to be considered as an input.
+      -o, --outputs <OUTPUTS>                  Force values to be considered as an output.
       -h, --help                               Print help
     ```